Zambia: A Safari Through South Luangwa NP – One of the most dense wildlife Park in Africa

 Safari at South Luangwa National Park

 The main entrance to the park, Mfuwe, is located on the eastern bank of the Luangwa.
-Scattered around every area of the park there are over a dozen lodges and campsites but of course the cheapest accommodations are located outside the park gate.
-There are many companies that offer Safari, the costs vary in particular depending on the accommodation chosen for sleeping but in general, there are 3 types of Safari:
+Scattered around every area of the park are over a dozen lodges and campsites, but of course, the cheapest accommodations are located outside the park gate.
+Many companies offer safaris, and the costs vary, particularly depending on the accommodation chosen.
+There are 3 types of safari:

-- Guided safaris (on an open safari vehicle – done both in daytime and night)
+• Guided safaris (on an open safari vehicle – done both in daytime and at night)

-The South Luangwa National Park is the place where walking safaris were born and is still the ideal place for this type of activity.
-A Safari on foot is completely different from a classic car safari – first of all, the animals will not ignore you like when you are in the car but they will immediately perceive you as another animal and you will have to behave accordingly, not coming too close and carefully following the directions of your guide.
-The sense of adrenaline will be much greater in a walking safari.
+The South Luangwa National Park is where walking safaris were born and remains the ideal place for this type of activity.
+A Safari on foot differs completely from a classic car safari – first, the animals will not ignore you like when you are in the car, but they will immediately perceive you as another animal, and you will have to behave accordingly, not coming too close and carefully following the directions of your guide.
+The sense of adrenaline will be much greater on a walking safari.

-In general, in addition to two park guides, there will be an armed ranger with you in case of emergency situations.
-The solutions offered are numerous, ranging from a 3 or 4-hour walking safari which costs around USD 50 per head to an 8-day walking safari which allows you to see different areas of the park.
-Furthermore, cars cannot leave the course while on foot you can go anywhere, following the tracks of the animals or what is left after their meal.
+Besides two park guides, there will be an armed ranger with you in case of emergencies.
+The solutions offered are numerous, ranging from a 3- or 4-hour walking safari, which costs around USD 50 per person, to an 8-day walking safari that allows you to see different areas of the park.
+Furthermore, cars cannot leave the course; on foot, you can go anywhere, following the animals’ tracks or what is left after their meal.

-Walking Safaris in Africa are absolutely great for kids, that will get to learn a lot about following prints, naming plants, and understanding animal behaviors.
-Be sure to bring good binoculars with you.
+Walking safaris in Africa are absolutely great for kids, who will get to learn a lot about following tracks, identifying plants, and understanding animal behavior.
+Consider that many parks have an age limit: your kids have to be 12 or older.
+Be sure to bring good binoculars.

-Most companies offer walking safaris, including our Mophy Budget Safari, which has the cheapest prices.
-You can have a look at other options here and see what suits you better.
+Most companies offer walking safaris, including our Mophy Budget Safari, which has the lowest prices.

 Morning Safari, Night Safari, and Whole-Day Safari

-These are the classic options, the morning safari it is about 4 hours of driving on the classic jeeps inside the Park, from dawn to lunchtime.
+These are the classic options: the morning safari is about 4 hours of driving in the classic jeeps, from dawn to lunchtime.
 You can choose between the morning option or the night safari, which starts before sunset and lasts until 7 pm.

 Full-day safaris

-The whole-day safari is another option, it also begins at dawn and lasts until the first hours of darkness, giving you a couple of dark hours to spot nocturnal animals.
+The whole-day safari is another option; it also begins at dawn and lasts until the first hours of darkness, giving you a couple of hours of darkness to spot nocturnal animals.
 A 1h launch break will give you time to rest, though a whole-day safari can be quite exhausting, especially for kids.

-Safaris are pretty safe, especially guided ones, while a few more precautions should be adopted by those self-driving through game reserves.
-Zambia is one of Southern-Africa safest countries so you shouldn’t be concerned about petty criminals.
+Safaris are pretty safe, especially guided ones, while those who self-drive should take a few more precautions when driving through game reserves.
+Zambia is one of Southern Africa’s safest countries, so you shouldn’t worry about petty crime.

-In general, it is important not to speak aloud, especially if you encounter predators such as lions, do not stand in the car or move outside the perimeter of the vehicle.
+In general, it is important not to speak aloud, especially if you encounter predators such as lions, and not to stand in the car or move outside the vehicle’s perimeter.

-Apparently, animals, including lions, see car and men as one single peaceful beast and this is why they ignore and do not attack cars.
+Apparently, animals, including lions, see cars and men as a single peaceful beast, which is why they ignore them and do not attack them.

-If you stand up or move your arms or lean your head out of the car, this illusion will be broken and it could be very dangerous.
-In practice, follow the advice of the guides to the letter.
-This applies to guided safaris that are run on open vehicles.
+If you stand up, move your arms, or lean your head out of the car, this illusion will be broken, and it could be very dangerous.
+In practice, follow the guides’ advice to the letter.
+This applies to guided safaris run in open vehicles.

-Check with your tour company if the vehicle is in perfect order, ask them if they have a radio on board for emergencies (as there’s no mobile signal in most of the park).
-Few agencies and lodges have their own vehicles and the mostly rent them out from third parties so not all of them are in good order.
+Check with your tour company that the vehicle is in perfect order, and ask whether they have a radio on board for emergencies (as there’s no mobile signal in most of the park).
+Few agencies and lodges have their own vehicles; most rent them from third parties, so not all are in good order.

-To keep in mind there is also the fact that in most of the Park the mobile signal is completely absent so in case of problems with the car you will not be able to contact anyone.
+Keep in mind that in most of the park, mobile signal is completely absent, so if you have problems with the car, you will not be able to contact anyone.
 Definitely not recommended during the rainy season.

-We believe it is better to use the cars of the park that can accommodate about fifteen people at a time instead of having a dozen more vehicles in the Park.
+We believe it is better to use the park’s cars, which can accommodate about 15 people at a time, rather than adding a dozen more vehicles to the Park.

 Our experience with Mophy’s Budget Safari

-We were in Chipata, we contacted Mophy who runs Mophy’s Budget Safari, and organizes transport by car from Lilongwe or Chipata to Mfuwe.
-The cost seemed excellent compared to what is generally the cost of these excursions, you will find offers and costs on their website.
+We were in Chipata.
+We contacted Mophy, who runs Mophy’s Budget Safari and organizes car transport from Lilongwe or Chipata to Mfuwe.
+The cost seemed excellent compared to what these excursions typically cost; you will find offers and costs on their website.

-In addition to transport you will be taken to sleep in a very pretty safari lodge, still in the process of being built (two operational huts at the moment of writing, two bigger ones for family coming later this year).
+In addition to transport, you will be taken to a very pretty safari lodge, still under construction (two operational huts at the time of writing, two larger ones for families coming later this year).
 The cottages are basic but very cozy, equipped with everything you need, and located on a large pond, 5 minutes from the park entrance.

 However, Mophy’s Budget Safari is a company created and managed by local people, and we still consider it the best way to spend our money instead of enriching people who are already very rich.